MANNAHYMN

 Mannahymn/Playground is a playful piece, partly because of The Toy and in part due to what The Toy represents.
 This is an anatomical toy from the company Bluebird, fabricated in 1996 after which Damien Hirst’s 1999 sculpture “Hymn” was made.

 The moment I realized the significance of The Toy, I knew I wanted to install it in the studio space, with its parts rearranged.
 Duchamp defines the artistic gesture which accompanies working with the found object as “creating a new thought for the object”, so recontextualizing it.
-Brillo boxes are no longer brillo boxes in the context of the gallery.
 I, therefore, wondered what it would mean were I to place The Toy into artistic view again.
 Am I recontextualizing the object that is The Toy into art (allowing for new thought to be created) or am I recontextualizing Hirst’s sculpture into the reality that is The Toy, bringing back into view the purpose of the object, like a reversed ready-made, or “Using a Rembrandt as an ironing board” (Duchamp).

 I thus produced a series of “playgrounds” which serve as possible installations of the toy, which I decided to display to further establish the original purpose of the object.
 These also served as a clear trajectory of the process.